nicklansley/nick-dalle-playground/README.md

 * A simple API called by the JavaScript in the UI to send prompt requests, check the queue and see the library of results
 * docker compose volumes can be adjusted to save the pretrained image model and output library of images on a disk outside of Docker.
 * The backend is written in Python and the UI is written in JavaScript.
-* Output images are in PNG format
+* Output images are in PNG format.
+* You can decide the seed value from 0 to 2^32 (4294967296) for the random number generator.
+If you use the same number with the same prompt you'll get the same images out!
+If you use a seed of value 0 then the backend will choose a random seed value.
+Library page shows the seed that was chosen.

 ## 10 steps to Fast-start
 1. Make sure you have an NVidia graphics card and a NVidia's GPU driver installed.
 This is how the backend will render the images.